 Welcome and thank you for your interest

-Your past support of Kessler Foundation is deeply appreciated, and crucial in helping us to fulfill our mission to make research discoveries that change lives.
+Your support of Kessler Foundation is deeply appreciated, and crucial in helping us to fulfill our mission to make research discoveries that change lives.

 As an example, think of everything you do while standing—look people in the eye, give hugs, reach the higher shelves, cook.
 What else?
 Now, imagine how life would change if you were sitting – all the time.
 You have the opportunity to give someone the gift of standing and taking steps by supporting Kessler Foundation.